 Why should you implement this formula?

 The main reason for implementing this formula is so the conversation can stay focused.
-The formula may look simple, but the biggest hurdle for many partners is expressing what they are emotionally experiencing and being vulnerable in a time that should be spent fighting for what he or she believes to be “right.”
+The formula may look simple, but the biggest hurdle for many partners is to express what they are emotionally experiencing and be vulnerable in a time that should be spent fighting for what he or she believes to be “right.”

 If couples are able to work through this correctly, they are more likely to feel heard, understood, and cared for.
-If done incorrectly, it may lead to feelings of loneliness, disrespect, and sadness.
+When done incorrectly, it may lead to feelings of loneliness, disrespect, and sadness.

 If you would like to spend time on identifying what you experience emotionally and finding the best way to communicate this with your partner so you can both feel heard and understood, feel free to reach out to me.
-I specialize in working with couples and ensure that once couples are done with therapy, that they know the skill set to be vulnerable and how to validate each other.
+I specialize in working with couples to help them learn the skill set to be vulnerable and validate each other.
 You may also take advantage of some of the online relationship classes offered and participate in the upcoming couples workshop.

 Stay tuned as I will be sharing how to agree to disagree.